-There are fewer planned flow measurements as flow is measured in stream sites only.
-As four Priority 1 sites are in lakes and two Priority 4 sites are in the tidal zone, there are 260 planned flow measurements (100 less than other field parameters).

-Samples were not collected at Bolsa Chica channel (P3-OC1) due to Orange County establishing a source tracking methodology.

-Additional samples were collected at Greenville-Banning Channel (P4-OC3) due to an antidegradation exceedance.
+- As four Priority 1 sites are in lakes and two Priority 4 sites are in the tidal zone, there are 260 planned flow measurements (100 less than other field parameters). - Samples were not collected at Bolsa Chica channel (P3-OC1) due to Orange County establishing a source tracking methodology. - Additional samples were collected at Greenville-Banning Channel (P4-OC3) due to an antidegradation exceedance.
 Additional samples were collected Cucamonga Creek at Hellman Avenue (P4-SBC1) due to an anti-degradation exceedance.